monitoring

 1. Map the routes that make money

 List the URLs that fail most often: /cart, /checkout, /account/login, your best sellers, promo landers.
-Add them all.
-We don’t cap monitors, so stop rationing.
+The free tier covers 10 monitors.
+Need more?
+The Nano tier ($3/month) gives you unlimited monitors with 1-minute checks.

 2. Add monitors with keyword checks